toRatnesh/Learning/CPP/01_Variable.rst

 - Static variables are created at the start of program execution and destroyed automatically when execution ends.
 - Initialization of Static Variable is not mandatory.
 Its default value is 0
 - If we access the static variable like Instance variable (through an object), the compiler will show the warning message and it won’t halt the program.
 The compiler will replace the object name to class name automatically.
-- If we access the static variable without the class name, Compiler will automatically append the class name.
-(NOTE: I could not prove this point).

 Instance variable Vs Static variable
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each object will have its own copy of instance variable whereas We can only have one copy of a static variable per class irrespective of how many objects we create.

-Changes made in an instance variable using one object will not be reflected in other objects as each object has its own copy of instance variable.
-In case of static, changes will be reflected in other objects as static variables are common to all object of a class.

-We can access instance variables through object references and Static Variables can be accessed directly using class name.

 Syntax for static and instance variables: